MacGyverQue/Mixtape-Animal/README.md

 Roadmap
 -------

-1. DatPiff Integration and automatic downloading using scrapy
+1. Dat-x-iff Integration and automatic downloading using scrapy (substitute the -x- with p to check the site out)
 2. Create a crowd-sourced rating and mixtape submission portal that will allow all the users to have access to more mixtapes than available at a single source.

 Potential Issues